ademsalih/android-sleep-track/README.md

 # Nyx

 #### What?
-Android application collecting sensor data from a Fitbit device running Hypnos.
+Android application for collecting sensor data from a Fitbit device running Hypnos.
 The Hypnos app is able to gather data from these sensors and transfer them to Nyx.

 #### How?